llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 produce many things based on that single source file.
 C++ code, documentation, command line options, and so on.

-TableGen has been in existence [before](https://github.com/llvm/llvm-project/commit/a6240f6b1a34f9238cbe8bc8c9b6376257236b0a) the first official release of LLVM, over 20 years ago.
+TableGen has been in existence since [before](https://github.com/llvm/llvm-project/commit/a6240f6b1a34f9238cbe8bc8c9b6376257236b0a) the first official release of LLVM, over 20 years ago.